Grit, Resilience, & the Catholic Man: Why It Matters & How to Strengthen It

 How to Build Grit and Resilience

-If by chance you are someone who doesn’t see yourself in any of the above, don’t despair.
-Grit isn’t something you’re born with—it’s something you develop.
-Here’s how:
+If you don't see yourself in any of the above, don't despair.
+Grit isn't something you're born with but something you develop.
+Here's how:

 1. Embrace Hardship Instead of Avoiding It